 Hewlett-Packard Co. today introduced a set of four S900 Series Multifunction Printers (MFPs) that for HP channel partners represents a new solution-selling and a services-oriented business opportunity, as well as a stickier connection with its customers.
-The product announcement was made at HP Discover 2013
+The product announcement was made at HP Discover 2013 in Barcelona.

 Designed to meet the needs of high-volume printing and copy customers, the HP S900 Series MFP lineup includes the three color MFPs (the HP Color MFP S951dn, HP Color MFP S962dn and the HP Color MFP S970dn) and one monochrome device (the HP MFP S956dn).